qs-lang/ext/README.md

-# 📦 qs21 extension library
+# 📦 qs21 extensions library
 A temporary package archive will be turned into a proper package manager.